iivanoo/covid-apps-observer/data/data_us/reports/resources/com.ninety8point6.patientapp___2.41.1/report.md

 <img src="5_star_reviews_wordcloud.png" alt="com.ninety8point6.patientapp 5 reviews"/>
 </p>

-> I've used this app twice now.
-Both times have been quick and easy and I've been satisfied and confident with the recommendations of the doctor.<br> :date: __2020-12-28 03:56:29__
+> This app almost seems to good to be true.
+Been using it a year now.
+Visit a doctor anytime, from anywhere for a dollar a visit (plus $120 annual fee) App works great and the doctors really listen.
+I love being able to talk to a doctor over chat.
+I don't have to worry about setting up a webcam, or family members overhearing the visit.
+Not a full replacement for an in person doctor, but for things that can be diagnosed remotely it's more convenient, and less stressful than going in person.<br> :date: __2021-01-02 19:16:00__

-> It's very convenient to be able to see a doctor from the comfort of your own home.
-I feel like this is the future of Medicare, And can't wait for a video endoscope to be able to show your throat nose & ears to the doctor<br> :date: __2020-12-27 17:40:14__
+> Very competent and compassionate Dr's<br> :date: __2021-01-02 03:23:51__

-> Its just the right thing to have in this day and time.
-Its a way of getting to talk to a doctor without evwn leaving the house and it cuts down io v ER visits.
-I think its great.<br> :date: __2020-12-26 14:10:32__
+> Absolutely amazing!<br> :date: __2021-01-01 20:10:40__

-> Very efficient way to address medical concerns and Dr. Kreiter was caring and knowledgeable.<br> :date: __2020-12-25 03:39:45__
+> Just awesome.
+Thank you<br> :date: __2021-01-01 17:59:04__

-> Awesome.
-Fast direct and to the point.
-Helpful.<br> :date: __2020-12-22 23:06:54__
+> Clear and kind instructions from a dr. Helped us know whether to go to urgent care.
+Let me share a picture to give the dr information.<br> :date: __2021-01-01 15:59:35__

-> This service is great!
-Easy to use and I have always had very good doctors!
-It's a life saver these days!<br> :date: __2020-12-22 19:20:10__
+> Super easy to us and the doctor was amazing!<br> :date: __2021-01-01 00:11:12__

-> Very nice.
-Doctor was very thorough.<br> :date: __2020-12-21 21:10:05__
+> Good experience overall.
+Though keep your symptom description to bullet point summary.
+It said "in detail" but my "narrative" description was timed out and I had to start the visit over.<br> :date: __2020-12-30 20:38:35__

-> Excellent experience.<br> :date: __2020-12-21 05:57:40__
+> Easy.
+Free through my work and can be done at any time.<br> :date: __2020-12-30 13:56:27__

-> Fast, responsive, and simple to use.
-So relieved to have this service!!<br> :date: __2020-12-19 18:27:33__
+> Dr Smith was very helpful.
+Thanks so much for the information.<br> :date: __2020-12-30 07:22:12__

-> I use this just for refills that would cost alot more.
-It's great<br> :date: __2020-12-19 00:10:51__
+> It was fast and easy I liked it alot .<br> :date: __2020-12-28 22:46:32__